py-eww/eww/docs/source/contributing.rst

 Contributing
 ============

 We hugely appreciate every contribution, no matter the size.
 You don't have to worry about snippy responses, or your pull request being ignored.
+We want you involved in Eww.

 For Experienced Contributors
 ----------------------------